Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Control graphic draw order/README.md

 ## How it works

-1. Create an `AGSGraphicsOverlay` and add it to the `MapView`.
+1. Create an `AGSGraphicsOverlay` and add it to the `AGSMapView`.
 2. Create and add multiple `AGSGraphic` to the `AGSGraphicsOverlay`.
-3. When the graphic button is tapped, it is given a zIndex bigger than all the other graphic’s `AGSGraphic.zIndex`.
+3. When the graphic button is tapped, it is given an `AGSGraphic.zIndex` bigger than all the other graphics.
 Hence it is redrawn atop all other graphics.

 ## Relevant API